vitalics/rslike/README.md

 ## Reason to use rslike

 1. Less undefined behavior, when using `Option` and `Result`.
+2. Zero library
-2. Well tested.
+3. Well tested. `100% test coverage`
-3. JSDoc with examples.
+4. JSDoc with examples.
-4. Typescript ready - `d.ts` types are generated with tsc.
+5. Typescript ready - d.ts types are generated with tsc.
+6. first-class `CJS` and `ESM` support.
+7. Deno?

 ## Wanna be contributor?